andrew-lunarg/gfxreconstruct/docs/geps/gep-0001/README.md

 # GEP 1 - Builder Pattern For JSON Generation

+**DRAFT**

-Instead of recursive free functions passing around references to nlohmann JSON tree nodes and a `JsonOptions` object, the functions should take a single parameter other than the item that they are converting: a new `JsonBuilder` class.
+Instead of recursive free functions passing around references to nlohmann JSON tree nodes and a `JsonOptions` object, the functions should take a unified parameter representing the json tree being built and the state applied to building and serializing it: a new `JsonBuilder` class.
 It can hide the building of an intermediate `nlohmann` tree before serializing it or do direct writes to a file stream, and would encompass the current `JsonOptions` class and the `JsonWriter` currently used to commit an in-memory JSON tree to storage.

 This would take the call made per struct member or argument list element from the following example to the rewrite below it: